eBay/SparkChamber/README.md

 6. Manipulate the Playground's simulation and observe events' output in the debug area

 ### Introduction
 Spark Chamber is built as a trigger-action event tracking system.
 Its purpose is to allow the attachment of event objects to various UI elements and then execute the event's `action` (code) asynchronously when the event's trigger condition is met.
-The optional value `trace` (String) allows debugging, and the optional value `identifier` (String) allows identification and correlation.
+The optional value `trace` (String) allows debugging, and the optional value `identifier` (UUID) allows identification and correlation.

 ### Installation
 1. In Xcode, add the SparkChamber.xcodeproj file by selecting your project and choosing 'Add Files to...' from the File menu